Moh-Jef-Port/Jefran-Project-Portfolio/Cubesat/README.md

 - Integrated multi-sensor flight builds

 The code reflects a modular development process: individual subsystem validation followed by integrated flight software.

-> Note: Only non-sensitive, educational versions of the code are shared here for portfolio review.